During its six-season run, The Sopranos transformed television as we know it, earning its title as one of the greatest shows of all time.

 “I was living in the meat-market district on the far West Side [of New York City], below 14th Street,” Gandolfini recalled to Vanity Fair in April 2007, two months before the series finale aired.
 “I heard this banging on the outside door and screaming.
 It was late, like after midnight.
 So I opened the door, and the guy turns white.
 All of a sudden I realize, ‘Oh, f—k, he thinks I’m Tony.’”

 Viewers were also entranced by Meadow and A.J., who quickly became aware of their father’s criminal activities as the show went on, as well as Christopher’s struggles with love, addiction and trying to live up to his uncle’s expectations.

 In a testament to its success, the David Chase-created series took home 21 Primetime Emmys, five Golden Globes and two Peabody Awards, among other accolades.
 It also spawned a successful video game, merchandise and, most recently, podcasts hosted by cast members including Imperioli, Steve Schirripa and Drea de Matteo.
-A prequel movie titled The Many Saints of Newark is in the works too, starring the late Gandolfini’s son, Michael Gandolfini, as a young Tony.
+A prequel movie titled The Many Saints of Newark is due in 2021, starring the late Gandolfini’s son, Michael Gandolfini, as a young Tony.

-Scroll down to see where the cast members are now!
+Keep scrolling to see where the cast members are now: